bootstrap-vue/bootstrap-vue/src/icons/README.md

 horizontal and/or vertical axis, use the `shift-h` and `shift-v` props with any arbitrary numeric value, including decimals.

 For `shift-v`, positive values will move the icon upwards, while negative values will move the icon downwards.
 For `shift-h`, positive values will move the icon to the right, while negative values will move it left.
-Both props accept values that are in units of 1/16em (relative to the icon's current size).
+Both props accept values that are in units of 1/16em (relative to the icon's current _font size_).

 For clarity in the example, we’ve added a background color on the icon so you can see the effect.